-Here is the forward features schedule for the WealthBriefing family of newswires (WealthBriefing, WealthBriefingAsia and Family Wealth Report) from January 2019 through to December 2019.
+Here is the updated (as of March) forward features schedule for the WealthBriefing family of newswires (WealthBriefing, WealthBriefingAsia and Family Wealth Report) from January 2019 through to December 2019.
 Given the uncertainties of news and events, this list may change so please always contact the editorial team if you wish to provide content.
 Besides this list, the team continue to track a variety of themes and issues.

 The editor, Tom Burroughes, is the main point of contact.
 Email firstname.lastname@example.org, and 44 207 148 0178

 Technology – how tech is changing the face of wealth management, ranging from blockchain, artificial intelligence to apps and tools to help advisors in the field.
 We will be talking to practitioners about how technology improves operational efficiency, gives firms a competitive edge, etc.

 Client reporting and wealth managers’ approach to improving, changing the client experience.
 How client reporting can give firms an edge over their rivals?
 Exploring the use of tech in finding out where new and future clients are.

 Trusts, foundations and other wealth structures – a look at trends, new entities and innovations.
 Example: Switzerland is contemplating a new trusts law.

 The changing face of "offshore".
 An exploration of different jurisdictions, seeing which ones are making progress and innovating.
 Examination of legislative and strategy changes in IFCs.
 There is a particular focus here on the Gulf Co-Operation Council region of the Middle East and how the GCC region is seeing a number of changes and innovation.